mozilla/data-docs/src/cookbooks/bigquery-airflow.md

 `@submission_date` is a parameter that will be filled in by Airflow.

-To schedule the create query, create a `/sql/example/client_ids/metadata.yaml` file with the following content:
+To schedule your query, create a `/sql/example/client_ids/metadata.yaml` file with the following content:

 ```yaml
 friendly_name: Client IDs